What is Angel Investing and How does Angel Investing work?

 How to start angel investing?
 And how much?

 Angel investing requires a lot of homework and research.
-A couple of tips to get started:
+To get started, here are a couple of tips:

 Note of caution: ALWAYS have direct sessions with startup founders to better understand them and their motivations.
 Think of it as screening for hiring, and have 2nd or 3rd interviews when you need to hire the key member for your team.
 Also, do not be too eager to whip out your cheque book after hearing the first pitch!
 Please sit through a few more with different companies to get a hang of the process.

 On the practical question: how much do should I allocate for angel investing, please refer to the above link for an earlier article I wrote out on portfolio design and fund allocation.

 To provide a practical viewpoint, most startup founders ask for a minimum of SGD $50K to $100K per investor commitment.
 A simple reason for that is to have a clean and not complicated shareholder table to allow for future investments. (yes, the simple and reasonable shareholding structure is one of those things that subsequent/professional investors look for)

 Start with a vertical relevant for yourself – be it Fintech, Agritech, or Healthcare related space.
 A good way to think of this – what’s your functional or industrial expertise?
 When you chat with the founders, what’s the expert advice that you can bring to them besides your money?

 Definitely, you should diversify beyond your expertise areas – check out our Deep Dive Angel Investment Workshops – we hold quarterly deep-dive sessions on different verticals to help angels diversify.
 Such contents are usually taught by well-known startup founders from selected verticals.